Cysteine is a semi-essential amino acid.

-Consuming adequate cysteine and NAC is important for a variety of health reasons — including replenishing the most powerful antioxidant in your body, glutathione.
-These amino acids also help with chronic respiratory conditions, fertility and brain health.
+Consuming adequate cysteine and NAC is important for a variety of health reasons, including for replenishing the most powerful antioxidant in your body, glutathione.
+These amino acids also help with chronic respiratory conditions, fertility, and brain health.

 Here are the top 9 health benefits of NAC.

 NAC is valued primarily for its role in antioxidant production.

 Along with two other amino acids — glutamine and glycine — NAC is necessary to make and replenish glutathione.

 Glutathione is one of your body’s most important antioxidants — compounds that help neutralize free radicals that can damage cells and tissues in your body.

 It’s essential for immune health and for fighting cellular damage.
 Some researchers believe it may even contribute to longevity (

 Its antioxidant properties be beneficial for numerous other ailments caused by oxidative stress, such as heart disease, infertility, and some mental health conditions (

 Keep in mind that these findings come from animal studies, and more research is needed.